1995parham-learning/1995parham-learning.github.io/content/tools/argocd.md

 #### `helm`

 Helm is _only used to inflate charts_ with `helm template`.
 The lifecycle of the application is handled by Argo CD instead of Helm.
+Means syncing with ArgoCD can be end up something different from installing using `helm install`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1